ampproject/amp-github-apps/invite/README.md

 AMP Invite Bot
 ==============

-A GitHub App that invites GitHub users to the `ampproject` organization based on GitHub comment macros (ie. `/invite` and `/tryassign`).
+A GitHub App that invites GitHub users to the an organization based on GitHub comment macros (ie. `/invite` and `/tryassign`).

 This app runs as a Google Cloud Functions deployment and is currently installed